Virv12/kitsurai/README.md

 1. the client sends the table parameters;
 2. the router generates an uuid for the table and computes the actual bandwidth `B = b * n` to account for replication;
-3. the router asks the other nodes for available bandwidth to allocate on the new table, while being careful to not allocate more than `B / n` on a single node, guaranteeing that the table will be actually replicated `n` times;
+3. the router asks the other nodes for available bandwidth to allocate on the new table, while being careful to not allocate more than `b` on a single node, guaranteeing that the table will be actually replicated `n` times;
 4. once the router has enough bandwidth (`>= B`) reserved it defines the list of nodes responsible for storing the table and their effective quota;